 “If !DCTonly {syntax of 501}”

-Proponents of 495, 501, 569 should provide a table that indicates to what extent the different possible syntax states provide which level of flexibility – revisitIt is agreed that this is a useful change, allowing configuring MTS more independently for intra and inter cases.
+Proponents of 495, 501, 569 should provide a table that indicates to what extent the different possible syntax states provide which level of flexibility – see JVET-P1031

+JVET-P1021 is also related.

+It is agreed that this is a useful change, allowing configuring MTS more independently for intra and inter cases.
 Proposals JVET-P0569 and JVET-P0495 target similar issues.